FakeRealTrump/OS_course_lab/qu_lab1/Manual for lab1- UNIX Shell with History Feature.md

 ---

-### How about complete and realease?
+### How about Compiling?

-The project is build and orgnazied automatically in Visual Studio, (but complete and linked on a remote ubuntu host), so there is no makefile in the project.But a realeased  executeable file is in path "OS_course_lab\bin\x64\Debug".The file should be able to run on linux well.
+If you want to compile the project by yourself, just run "make" in path "qu_lab1".
+But an executable file is also released  in path "qu_lab1\bin\x64\Debug".(The released version is built by Visual Studio automatically, built in very complex rules)

-In addition, the whole project is realeased on [github](https://github.com/devoteasecond/OS_course_lab1), you could get it from https://github.com/devoteasecond/OS_course_lab1.git
+In addition, the whole project is released on [github](https://github.com/devoteasecond/OS_course_lab), you could get it from https://github.com/devoteasecond/OS_course_lab.git